manjaro-libhybris/manjaro-arm-tools/README.md

 buildarmimg -d rpi3 -e minimal -v 18.07
 ```

-To build a minimal rootfs archive version 18.08 RC1 for the odroid-c2:
+To build a minimal version 18.08 RC1 for the odroid-c2 with a new rootfs downloaded:

 ```
 buildarmimg -d oc2 -e minimal -v 18.08-rc1 -n